AD Groups with Membership Empty or Below Threshold rule

 Initialization script |

 Usually, rules use query criteria to limit the query search scope.
 It improves the performance of the executed rule.
-Due to PowerShell limitations, it is not possible to use calculated expressions in query criteria.
-That is the point where initialization script can help.
+Due to the PowerShell limitations, it is not possible to use calculated expressions in query criteria.
+That is the point where the initialization script can help.
 You can initialize a global variable in this setting and then use it in query criteria.
-Important: To use a variable, declared in initialization script, in the query scope, it must be global: $global:<variable name>.
+IMPORTANT: To use a variable, declared in the initialization script, in the query scope, it must be global: Example: Update AD users, created in the last ten days.

 |

-Output Section
+Output section

 This section defines the output format of this rule.

-To get more information about this section, please see the Output section article.
+To get more information about this section, please see the Rule Output section article.

 Enforce/Schedule section